 The use of footnotes is not accepted.

 The International System of Units (ISI) and other accepted conventions and nomenclature should be followed.

 The title phrase should be brief.

 The abstract should be less than 300 words.
-Abstract may be presented either in unstructured or structured format.
 The keywords should be less than 10.

 Materials and methods should be clearly presented to allow the reproduction of the experiments.

-Results and discussion maybe combined into a single section.
-Results and discussion may also be presented separately if necessary.
+Results and discussion maybe combined into a single section or presented separately, where necessary.

 Authors should disclose all financial/relevant interest that may have influenced the study.